ejco1/surgetable/README.md

 The purpose of the program is to create an easier method to index, roll on the main table, and also to roll on subsets of the table based on the intensity modifiers.

 ## Steps to Installation

+### 1. Download the Zip File on Github ( Code -> Download as Zip )
-### 1. You're going to need to make sure that you have Python downloaded onto your computer.
+### 2. You're going to need to make sure that you have Python downloaded onto your computer.
-	- You can check by opening your command prompt ( Start -> Search: Command Prompt ) and typing the command below
+You can check by opening your command prompt ( Start -> Search: Command Prompt ) and typing the command below
 ```bash
 python
 ```